Top 10 Virtual Assistant Tools (Free + Paid)

 Includes Word, Excel, PowerPoint and Teams in one package.

-Business plan offers premium storage, security and domain-linked email.
+Business plan offers security and domain-linked email.

 Widely used by businesses, making file sharing and compatibility easier.